shermnonic/projectme/README.md

 	- `qnodeseditor.cpp`

-- The source code contains a down-stripped version of "Distance transform of 1D and 2D images" by Pedro Felzenszwalb in a version from 2006 which is licensed under GPL-2.
+- The source code contains a down-stripped version of "Distance transform of 1D and 2D images" by Pedro Felzenszwalb in a version from 2006, licensed under a GPL-2 license.
   That particular version seems to be no longer online, but a more recent version from 2012 can be found on the page [Distance Transforms of Sampled Functions](https://cs.brown.edu/people/pfelzens/dt/index.html).
   Affected files:
     - `DistanceTransformFelzenszwalb.h`

-- The software uses `QSyntaxHighlighter` sample code from the examples of the Qt Toolkit from 2014 licensed under BSD.
+- The software uses `QSyntaxHighlighter` sample code from the examples of the Qt Toolkit from 2014, licensed under a BSD license.
 Affected files:
     - `Highlighter.h`
     - `Highlighter.h`

+- This software includes GLSL shaders that use a version of [webgl-noise](https://github.com/ashima/webgl-noise) by Setfan Gustavson from 2011, licensed under a MIT license.

 - The software uses selected icons from the [Tango Icon Library](http://tango.freedesktop.org/Tango_Icon_Library) which is released to the Public Domain.